This blog's topics

 Early childhood and aged care

-Combining child care and aged care benefits both ends of the age spectrum.
-This emerging form of care, called intergenerational care, is founded on the notion that old and young can bring new energy, knowledge, and enthusiasm to each other’s lives.
 However, according to Connectability Australia, "Social policy will need to be changed in Australia if this is to move forward and be a sustainable care model.
-If it is to be considered for every state in Australia, more research will need to be conducted to show the benefits of inter-generational care."
+If it is to be considered for every state in Australia, more research will need to be conducted to show the benefits of intergenerational care."

 Why not both?

-Recently we had a magic moment at our Centre at Lake Haven.
+Recently, we had a magic moment at our Centre at Lake Haven.
 Building on our partnership with RFBI Masonic Village Nursing Home in Lake Haven, we were able to host a breakfast and get together with some of the residents.

 Moments like these reinforce the lessons of compassion, respect and care that come from caring for, listening to and learning from our elders.